AstrobioMike/AstrobioMike.github.io/R/basics.md

 ---
 <br>

 # RStudio layout
-RStudio has 4 main panes, as numbered above: 1) console; 2) source; 3) Environment; and 4) Files, Plots, Packages, etc.
+Whether you are using the binder from above, or installed R and RStudio with conda as described on [this page](/R/managing-r-and-rstudio-with-conda){:target="_blank"}, we now want to be working in RStudio.
+The typical RStudio has 4 main panes, as numbered above: 1) console; 2) source; 3) Environment; and 4) Files, Plots, Packages, etc. (If you don't have 4 panes, click the icon with the green plus sign at the top-left, then "R Script", and it should open the text editor pane.)

 1. The "console" is where you can run commands just as though you were working in an R environment at a command line, and it is also where results will print out.
 2. The "source" pane acts as a sort-of interactive text editor within which you can write out and save all of your commands, and then call them when you'd like.
 This is one of the reasons R Studio is great, you're constantly building up your notes file as you work, without any added effort needed.
 If you want to run a command written in the source file, while on the line of the command press **`Cmd + Enter`** or **`Ctrl + Enter`**, or you can highlight a section and do the same to run that section.